• Skip to primary navigation

 This Indonesian Fried Rice is made with Kecap Manis, a sweet soy sauce that is very well-known and loved in Indonesia.
 It is served with chicken, flavored with shrimp paste, and topped with green onions and a sunny side up egg.

 This dish is simple to make at home, and the unique ingredients are actually fairly easy to get with Amazon or at a local Asian market.
 I know you are going to love trying this Indonesian specialty!
+For another delicious Indonesian speciality, try pairing this with Chicken Satay with Peanut Sauce or with Nasi Lemak for a taste of Malaysia!

 Why Make this Recipe